Count Binface

-Count Binface is a satirical political candidate created by British comedian Jonathan Harvey in 2018.
-He was a candidate for Uxbridge and South Ruislip in the 2019 United Kingdom general election against prime minister Boris Johnson.
-He also stood in the 2021 London mayoral election.
+Count Binface is a satirical novelty candidate created by the British comedian Jonathan David Harvey in 2018.
+He stood as a candidate for Uxbridge and South Ruislip in the 2019 United Kingdom general election against the then prime minister, Boris Johnson, and again at the 2023 by-election that followed Johnson's resignation.
+He also stood in the London Mayoral elections in 2021 and 2024.
+In the 2024 general election, Binface stood against the prime minister, Rishi Sunak, in his Richmond and Northallerton constituency.

-In earlier elections Harvey stood as Lord Buckethead, but was forced to change the name due to a copyright dispute with American filmmaker Todd Durham, who created the character for his 1984 science fiction film Hyperspace.
-Another individual contested the Uxbridge and South Ruislip seat as Buckethead, representing the Official Monster Raving Loony Party, to which Binface said he "look[s] forward to both the hustings and to challenging [him] to take part in a receptacle-to-receptacle debate".
+In an earlier election in 2017, Harvey stood as Lord Buckethead, but was forced to change the character due to a copyright dispute with the American filmmaker Todd Durham, who created Lord Buckethead for his 1984 science fiction film Hyperspace.
+Since then Harvey has used the platform of Binface to promote electoral participation, with the slogan, "Make Your Vote Count".

+Originally standing as an independent, since 2023 his affiliation has been given as Count Binface Party on ballot papers.

 Character

-Count Binface is an independent space warrior in a black and grey costume, with a long silver cape and a helmet shaped somewhat like a dustbin with a glowing strip where his eyes would be.
-Binface claimed to be 5,965 years old in 2019.
+Count Binface is an "independent space warrior" in a black and grey uniform, with a long silver cape and a helmet shaped somewhat like a dustbin with a glowing strip where his eyes would be.
+He describes himself as the leader of the Recyclons from the planet Sigma IX, and claims to be over 5,900 years old.